Advanced Course in Grant Writing (AGW)

-In this intensive, four-part course, you'll get hands-on experience in preparing a grant application for the National Institutes of Health (NIH), National Science Foundation (NSF) or other funding institution.
-Led by a faculty member with expertise in preparing and submitting grants, this course provides insight into the entire grant preparation process and includes a personalized review of your proposal.
-Participants are selected through a competitive application process.
-You’ll leave equipped with a polished grant proposal as a principal investigator.
+During this intensive, four-part course led by faculty with expertise in preparing and submitting grants, participants will gain insight into the entire grant preparation process (including a personalized review of your proposal), leaving you equipped with a polished grant proposal as a principal investigator.

 - Articulate the elements of an effective grant proposal.